Alcas1/ShounenStop/content/comiketEvents/c-cfo7q0max-c.md

 ---
-eventName: Comiket 101
+eventName: Comiket 101 (Closed)
 currentEvent: true
-onsale: true
+onsale: false
 eventDesc: First come first serve.
 We may also be able to split certain sleeve sets, send us an email.
 Refunds will be provided for items that cannot be purchased.